From warrior queens to political activists, Ireland’s amazing women are well-worthy of praise.

 Striking out on her own she became known as the Pirate Queen capturing English ships and taking their cargo.

-The English moved against her, but she went to London and met the Virgin Queen, Elizabeth the First, who recalled her armies and released O’Malley's family who were being held by the English.
+The English moved against her, but she went to London and met the Virgin Queen, Elizabeth the First, who recalled her armies and released O’Malley's family who was being held by the English.
 She lived to a ripe old age.

 Grace O’Malley was the subject of a Broadway show a few years back called “The Pirate Queen.”

-Constance Gore Booth was an unlikely 1916 revolutionary.
+Constance Gore-Booth was an unlikely 1916 revolutionary.
 She was from wealthy Anglo Irish stock and grew up on a rich estate in Sligo.
 She married a Polish count.

 However, she soon identified with Irish nationalism and became a major player in the Irish Citizen Army, founded by James Connolly, and dedicated her life to the poor.